 The Committee, as QLCC, has the authority and responsibility, acting by majority vote, to take all other appropriate action, including the authority to notify the SEC in the event that Synopsys fails in any material respect to implement an appropriate response that the Committee has recommended Synopsys to take.

 Review and reassess the adequacy of this charter once each year and, if appropriate, make recommendations to the Board as to changes to this charter as the Committee may deem necessary or advisable.

-20. Provide oversight assistance in connection with legal and ethical compliance programs as established by management and the Board as requested by the Board.21.
-Establish procedures for the receipt, retention and treatment of complaints received by Synopsys regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of Synopsys of concerns regarding questionable accounting or auditing matters (as set forth in Section 10A(m)(4) of the Act and SEC Rules).
+21. Establish procedures for the receipt, retention and treatment of complaints received by Synopsys regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of Synopsys of concerns regarding questionable accounting or auditing matters (as set forth in Section 10A(m)(4) of the Act and SEC Rules).

 22. Review and approve or ratify related party transactions as required by the Nasdaq Rules or as otherwise required to be disclosed in Synopsys’ financial statements or periodic filings with the SEC, and in accordance with Synopsys’ Related-Person Transactions Policy.
 It is management’s responsibility to bring such related party transactions to the attention of the members of the Committee.

 23. Annually prepare a report to stockholders as required by the rules and regulations of the SEC to be included in Synopsys’ annual proxy statement.

 24. Oversee and set appropriate policy regarding Synopsys’ financial derivatives transactions.

 25. Periodically review Synopsys’ Tax Risk Management Policy and review tax matters pursuant to the terms of such policy.